+Our work is a generalization in the following sense.
+We assume neither the existence of a final object in $\cC$ nor that the Grothendieck topology $J$ is atomic.
+The absolute Galois monoid, which is a generalization of the absolute (profinite) Galois group, may not be a group if $J$ is not atomic.
+Even when $J$ is atomic and the monoid is indeed a group, it may not be profinite.
+Under the finiteness assumption, the absolute Galois monoid is always locally profinite and if there exists a final object, it is profinite.

-Let us give an outline of the contents of this article leading to the statement of our main theorem in this subsection.
-We have to give many new conditions and many new definitions.
-We wish to explain the motivation and ideas behind them here in the introduction.
-Those in {\it italics} are to be defined in this article.
-The phrases in quotations~`-' are ideas intended to help the readers, which may not be rigorous.
+In this subsection, we outline the contents of this article leading to the statement of our main theorem.
+We must provide many new conditions and new definitions, and our goal here is to explain the motivation and ideas behind them.
+Concepts in {\it italics} are to be defined in this article, while phrases in quotations~`-' represent ideas intended to help the readers that may not be mathematically rigorous.

 We start this article by defining {\it semi-localizing collections}.
-(We note that the term {\it collection} is used to avoid set theoretic complications only.
-See Section~\ref{sec:collection}.)
-A {\it semi-localizing collection} is a collection of morphisms in a category satisfying 3 conditions (Definition \ref{defn:semi-localizing}).
-As remarked in Remark~\ref{rmk:semi-localizing}, the 3 conditions are the first 3 of the 4 conditions of Gabriel and Zisman \cite{GZ} to admit `right calculus of fractions'.
+(We note that the term {\it collection} is used only to avoid set theoretic complications: see Section~\ref{sec:collection}.)
+A {\it semi-localizing collection} is a collection of morphisms in a category satisfying three conditions (Definition \ref{defn:semi-localizing}).
+As noted in Remark~\ref{rmk:semi-localizing}, these conditions are the first three of the four conditions provided by Gabriel and Zisman \cite{GZ} to admit a `right calculus of fractions'.
 From a semi-localizing collection $\cT$, we can construct (Lemma~\ref{lem:JcT}) a Grothendieck topology $J_\cT$.
-We call topology of such form an $A$-topology (Definition~\ref{defn:A-topology}).
+We call a topology of such form an $A$-topology (Definition~\ref{defn:A-topology}).
 We arrived at this notion when considering a class of Grothendieck topologies such that one needs to look only at the coverings of the form $\{X \to Y\}$ and not at those of the form $\{X_i \to Y\}_{i \in I}$ with cardinality of $I$ greater than 1.
-Thus in this topology, the coverings are captured within the category.
-We will be using the collection $\cT(J)=\wh{\cT} \supset \cT$ (see Definition~\ref{defn:Tee hat} for $\wh{\cT}$) which is a `saturation' in some sense, again semi-localizing, giving the same topology.
-The idea is that the collection $\cT(J)$ is `the set of all coverings'.
-The atomic topology is an example of $A$-topology (see Section~\ref{sec:atomic topology}).
-This is the case when $\cT$ is the collection of all morphisms of the given category.
-We believe that by this restriction to $A$-topology we do not lose much generality.
+In this topology, the set of coverings is a subset of the set of morphisms of the category.
+This makes the description of the topology easier than the more general topologies.